 After Emily Brontë's death, her sister Charlotte edited her two volumes of Wuthering Heights into a standalone novel, and republished it under Emily's real name.
 Charlotte also died young of tuberculosis, or so her death certificate stated.

 Some biographers have claimed that she actually died from either typhus or dehydration, as well as malnutrition from excessive vomiting brought on by severe morning sickness.

 Although Emily Brontë's life was tragically cut short, her literary legacy lives on.
 Wuthering Heights continues to inspire readers to this day, and has been adapted numerous times for the stage, screen, radio, and television.

 Quote Of The Day

 "Proud people breed sad sorrows for themselves." - Emily Brontë

-Today's video features a reading of Emily Brontë's classic poem, Remembrance - read by an animated photograph of Emily herself!
+Today's video features a reading of the first seven chapters of Emily Brontë's classic novel, Wuthering Heights.
 Enjoy!